schlick7/LuteForMobile/docs/stuff.md

   - Does the db file contain EVERYTHING that we need?
 - What happens if f-droid is not installed?
 - Cleanup External Apps popup
+- Add a termux integration toggle (default off) to settings in the Server Configuration.
+When this is toggled on show the ServerSelection toggle and the Termux Integration setting card.
+With this not toggled both should be hidden.
+This termux integration toggle only needs to be visible on the Android APK, not the WPAs as this feature ONLY works on the android apk install.

 ---
 The auto backups are triggering constantly instead of the server doing it on its once a day setting